Trafexofive/DB-Forge-MK1/README.md

 ### 3. Access the API

 The DB Gateway is accessible via Traefik.
 By default, it routes traffic to `http://db.localhost`.
-Refer to `docs/API.md` for the complete API specification and usage examples.
+For detailed API endpoints and usage examples, refer to `docs/API.md`.

-## 🧪 Testing
+## Testing

-The project includes a comprehensive suite of API tests to ensure functionality and stability.
+The project includes a comprehensive suite of API tests to verify functionality.

-To run the tests, ensure your Docker stack is up (`make up`), then execute:
+To run the tests, ensure your Docker stack is running (`make up`), then execute:

 ```bash
 make test
 ```

 This command will:
-*   Clean up any leftover test databases from previous runs.
+*   Clean up any test databases from previous runs.
-*   Restart the `db-gateway` service to ensure a clean state.
+*   Restart the `db-gateway` service to ensure a fresh state.
-*   Execute the API test suite, interacting with the running gateway.
+*   Execute the API test suite against the running gateway.

-## 🧹 Cleanup
+## Cleanup

-To shut down the stack and remove all associated containers, networks, and persistent data volumes:
+To shut down the entire stack and remove all associated containers, networks, and persistent data:

 ```bash
 make clean